OpEd: Should feminine hygiene products be subject to sales tax?

 Continue Reading

-Introducing our Fall 2016-17 USF in Washington, D.C.
+Introducing our Spring 2017 USF in Washington, D.C.
 Fellows

-USF in DC participants are undergraduate students selected for a semester-long program in Washington, DC that integrates a full-time internship with relevant coursework taught by USF faculty and University of California Washington Program (UC DC) faculty.
+USF in DC participants are undergraduate students selected for a semester-long program in Washington, D.C. that integrates a full-time internship with relevant coursework taught by USF faculty and University of California Washington Program (UC DC) faculty.
 Students choose from a range of elective courses and internship opportunities that meet their interests and skill sets and…

 Continue Reading